-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Active Power, Inc., a Delaware corporation, will be held on Thursday, April 26, 2001, at 3:00 p.m.
-Central Daylight Time, at Renaissance Austin Hotel, 9721 Arboretum Blvd., Austin, Texas 78759, for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Active Power, Inc., a Delaware corporation, will be held on Thursday, May 1, 2003, at 6:00 p.m.
+Central Time, at 2128 W. Braker Lane, Austin, Texas 78758 (Braker 12), for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:

-- 1. To elect two Class I directors to serve until our 2004 annual meeting of stockholders, or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as independent auditors for our company for the fiscal year ending December 31, 2001; and - To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+1. To elect one Class III director to serve until our 2006 annual meeting of stockholders, or until his successor is duly elected and qualified;

+2. To ratify the appointment of Ernst & Young LLP as independent auditors for our company for the fiscal year ending December 31, meeting or any adjournment or adjournments thereof.